Clarkia affinis

-Clarkia affinis is a species of wildflower known as chaparral clarkia.
+Clarkia affinis, commonly known as chaparral clarkia, is a species of wildflower in the family Onagraceae.
 It is endemic to California, where it grows mainly on chaparral slopes and woodlands in the Coast Ranges.
 This is a spindly plant producing erect stems exceeding half a meter in height and sparse narrow leaves.
 The flower is a bowl-shaped bloom with four pink or red petals each 5 to 15 millimeters long.
 The petals may have darker spots near the base and purple or red speckling.